 Zones

 For example, even though eth0 on the server has IP 192.168.50.4/24 and is in the Trusted zone by default, it’s possible to have IP 192.168.50.40 be sent to the External zone if it’s included on the ViciDial Whitelist.
-Haphazardly adding IP address’ to things not understanding this concept is the biggest cause of ‘The whitelist/portal isn’t working’, ‘I can’t access the server anymore’, and other timeless classics.
+Haphazardly adding IP addresses to things without understanding this concept is the biggest cause of “The whitelist/portal isn’t working”, “I can’t access the server anymore”, and other timeless classics.

 Public